 2014 FG Factory Girl model – modern factory version

 When searching for a Blythe doll for sale, you may see those nude Factory Girls and Fake Blythes range from $50-$120.
-Original release Blythe dolls from 1972 start at $2500 because they are rare collectors items.
-Modern Blythe dolls range from $80-$1000 depending on artist and customization.
+Original release Blythe dolls from 1972 start at $2500 because they are rare collector’s items.
+Modern Blythe dolls range from $80-$4500 depending on artist and level of customization.

 Purchase original releases if possible because of the collector value; however, if you are new to Blythe doll and looking for a Blythe doll for sale, a factory girl makes sense because of the price point and for you to see if you would like to invest more into a collection.